1st Reading: Acts 1: 15-17, 20a, 20c-26

 2nd Reading – 1 John 4: 11-16 and the Gospel – John 17: 11b-19

-Let’s look at these readings together for they come out of the same author and community.
-What do you find important here?
+Let’s look at these readings together for they come out of the same community.

 We are consecrated with God’s truth.
 What does that mean to you?
 How does this relate to Mass?
 It is not only the bread and wine that are consecrated at the table.
 We are all made holy through the grace of God.
 We stand in truth, open to that consecration, knowing that we are being strengthened and nourished…so we can be sent forth into the world.